Amaravati

 4. Amaravati Stupa or Mahachaitya

-6. Managalagiri Temple
+5. Managalagiri Temple

-Temples like PanakalaSwami and Lakshmi Naramisha are located at the foot of the Auspicious Hill.
-The town has three Narasimha Swami temples, located at a distance of 38 km from Amaravati, which has attracted lots of tourists time and again.
+Temples like Panakala Swami and Lakshmi Naramisha are located at the foot of the Auspicious Hill.
+The town has three Narasimha Swami temples, located at a distance of 38 km from Amaravati, which have attracted lots of tourists time and again.

-7. Undavalli Caves
+6. Undavalli Caves

-8. Bhattiprolu
+7. Bhattiprolu

-A Buddhist town renowned for its big Buddha stupa, showcases the earliest evidence of Brahmi script that was prevalent in South India.
+A Buddhist town renowned for its big Buddha stupa showcases the earliest evidence of Brahmi script that was prevalent in South India.

-9. Kondaveedu Fort
+8. Kondaveedu Fort

 A hill fortress and proposed world heritage site located within the heart of Kondaveedu village.
-This fort is getting renovated by the Andhra Pradesh Department of Archaeology and Museum to emerge as a hot favourite amongst its tourists.
+This fort is being renovated by the Andhra Pradesh Department of Archaeology and Museum to emerge as a hot favourite amongst its tourists.